Book 1- The Swamp Fairy

 All the elements are in place for a mysterious, magical story told in poetic prose with dramatic flair.

 “Well done,” to Colleen M. Chesebro for an incredible first book.
 This kicks off a series of magical faeries and a new teen heroine, Abigail Forester, with her delightful Aunt Magnolia.
 This is a must-read, inspirational series for teens and the young at heart!

 Thanks for your support.
 It’s readers like you who make the difference in a self-published author’s life. ❤

 Any questions?
 Please email me at firstname.lastname@example.org.

 Facebook Author Page

-Sign up for my monthly newsletter where you will find interesting reads from across the web plus a few creations of my own.
+Sign up for my weekly newsletter where you will find interesting reads from across the web plus a few creations of my own.
 Written, just for you, with fairy love and mindfulness, each month.
 Just fly over to my SIGN UP PAGE and enter your email. ❤

 I love hearing from you.
 Thanks for stopping by,